splunk/splunk-connect-for-syslog/docs/destinations.md

 };
 ```

-## Example 6 Mcafee EPO send RFC5424 events without frames to third party system
+## Example 6: McAfee EPO sends RFC5424 events without frames to third party system

-The destination name is taken from the env var each destination must have a unique name regardless of type.
-This value should be short and meaningful
+The destination name is taken from the environment variable, each destination must have a unique name regardless of type.
+This value should be short and meaningful.

 ```bash
 #env_file